Satiation in Fisher Markets and Approximation of Nash Social Welfare: Computing Equilibria

 \subsection{Existence and Structure of Equilibria}

-Thrifty and modest equilibria in markets with utility and earning limits have interesting and non-trivial structure.
-For markets with utility limits, such an equilibrium always exists~\cite{BeiGHM16}.
-For markets with earning limits, such an equilibrium may not exist, because uncapped buyers always spend all their money.
+In this section, we briefly discuss existence and structure of thrifty and modest equilibria in markets with utility and earning limits.
+The set of equilibria in these markets has interesting and non-trivial structure.
+For markets with utility limits, an equilibrium always exists~\cite{BeiGHM16}.
+For markets with earning limits, an equilibrium may not exist, because uncapped buyers always spend all their money.
 In these markets, the money-clearing condition is necessary and sufficient for the existence of a thrifty and modest equilibrium~\cite{BeiGHM17} (see also~\cite{ColeDGJMVY17} for the case that $u_{ij} > 0$ for all $i \in B$, $j \in G$).

 We observe that in a market $\CM$ with both limits, money clearing is sufficient but not necessary for the existence of a thrifty and modest equilibrium.
 Our FPTAS below gives an $\eps$-approximate equilibrium in money-clearing markets, for arbitrarily small $\eps$.
 Since market parameters are finite integers, for sufficiently small $\eps$ this implies existence of an exact equilibrium.